![]() |

 HHC@willenchurch.org

-Hooke's un-sung legacy of achievments and creations is so great we have embarked upon this project to build a Hooke Heritage Centre in the yard of the church he created.
+Hooke's un-sung legacy of achievments and creations is so great we have embarked upon this project to build a heritage building in the yard of the church Hooke created.
 Our church of St Mary Magdalene.